Pediatrics Residency Committees | NYU Langone Health

 Education Branch

-The Education Branch aspires to expand the academic component of the residency program to include discussions about race, gender, sexuality, and micro- and macroaggressions, as well as various other aspects of healthcare disparities.
-The branch hopes to engage residents and faculty in dynamic conferences regarding healthcare disparities among patients and throughout their medical careers, reporting and mitigating inequities, as well as bridging racial and cultural barriers.
+The Education Branch aspires to expand the academic component of the residency program to include discussions about important topics in Pediatrics.
+The branch hopes to engage residents and faculty in dynamic conferences regarding equal access to healthcare among patients and throughout their medical careers.
 In addition to institutional speakers, the branch aims to establish an inter-institutional collaboration with local programs and welcomes speakers from other areas within and outside of the medical field.

 Mentorship Branch

-The Mentorship Branch is formalizing a process for identifying mentors for house staff who are underrepresented in medicine (URiM).
+The Mentorship Branch is formalizing a process for identifying mentors for house staff.
 Through connecting with individual contacts and creating a unified list of pediatricians within different subspecialties and areas of work, the branch hopes that all pediatrics residents find mentors who match their backgrounds, career goals, and life interests.
-The branch also aims to create opportunities for house staff to serve as mentors for junior trainees and increase the representation of URiM faculty at conferences within this institution and on a national level.
+The branch also aims to create opportunities for house staff to serve as mentors for junior trainees and increase the representation of faculty at conferences within this institution and on a national level.

 Outreach Branch

-The Outreach Branch strives to increase the numbers of URiM students, trainees, and faculty at NYU Grossman School of Medicine, through outreach and engagement with the surrounding community.
+The Outreach Branch strives to provide equal access to students, trainees, and faculty at NYU Grossman School of Medicine, through outreach and engagement with the surrounding community.
 The branch has established the following goals:

 • to interest more minority youth in pursuing medicine as a career possibility

-• to inform URiM members of the medical school community, including students, residents, and faculty, about the existence of specialized programs and opportunities sponsored by this institution and its affiliates that specifically serve an underserved and/or diverse patient population.
+• to inform all members of the medical school community, including students, residents, and faculty, about the existence of specialized programs and opportunities sponsored by this institution and its affiliates that specifically aim to provide equal access to the patient population.

-Learn more about diversity and inclusion at NYU Grossman School of Medicine.
+Learn more about inclusion and belonging at NYU Grossman School of Medicine.

 Committee of Interns and Residents